justinmchase/even-more-min/README.md

 # even-more-min
-A minimal mocha reporter, which does clear the console or move the cursor.
+A minimal mocha reporter, which does not clear the console or move the cursor.

 ## usage
 ```sh